 Nutrition Info (Approximate Values)

-This bhindi ki sabji recipe from the archives (Oct 2012) has been republished and updated on 23 December 2020.
+This Bhindi ki Sabji recipe from the archives was first published in Oct 2012.
+It has been updated on November 2024.

 Tried this bhindi recipe.
 Had never put tomato in bhindi.
 It turned out super good.
 Addition of fennel(though I put seeds directly some I forgot to powder them) added a complete new dimension to the taste.
 Loved it.
 Thanks.